hallorant/bigmit/ta21demo/README.md

 This directory contains all the sample code I demonstrated.

 At my table I showed off USB-powered CoCo2 and CoCo3 computers.
 Showing the CoCo displaying its screen on a Model 1 monitor.
+You can see information how to convert a CoCo2 to USB power [here](../coco2usb).

 # Pictures of my table at the event